PariyaPl/PariyaPl/README.md

 Electrical(Control) Engineer & frontend developer
 --------------------------------

-I have graduated from Electrical Engineering from SBU.</br>
+I have graduated from Electrical Engineering from SBU and I currently study Computer Science at the University of Luxembourg.</br>
-My main interests are Programming, Machine Learning, Mechatronics, and, Control Theory.</br>
+My main interests are Programming and Machine Learning.</br>
-I am also learning to develope web pages and I like that a lot because it triggers my programming skills along with several other of my passions and interests.

 --- 🚀 Check out [my personal website](https://pariyapl.github.io/PariyaPl/) --- </br>
 --- ✉️  You can contact me at [81pa.pariya@gmail.com](mailto:81pa.pariya@gmail.com) ---